 If used properly, technology can be the best friend of an educator in any classroom.
 Remember this during your next lesson!

-Author’s Bio: Michael Gorman is highly skilled editor and proofreader who currently works at Awriter.
+Author’s Bio: Michael Gorman is highly skilled editor and proofreader.
 He is proficient in blog writing and online freelance networking.
 Feel free to contact him via Facebook.

 Reference herein to any specific commercial products, process, or service by trade name, trademark, manufacturer, or otherwise, does not constitute or imply an endorsement, recommendation, or favoring by Touro College.